Cat age chart: cat years to human years table

 • a 12-year-old cat is often considered an older cat, even if they still seem bright, playful, and settled

-• a 15-year-old cat may need a bit more support with comfort, routine, access, and regular vet checks
+• a 15-year-old cat may benefit from a bit more support with comfort, routine, access, and regular vet checks

 That does not mean something is wrong.
 It simply means your cat’s needs may change gradually with age.